 Investing powerhouses like Warren Buffett and Tony Robbins wholeheartedly recommend investing in index funds.
 In fact, LeBron James recently asked Buffet for investing advice on CNBC, and Buffett said James couldn’t go wrong with investing in them for 30 or 40 years.

 Starting with the basics, an index fund is a type of mutual fund.
-A mutual fund is a portfolio of many different stocks, bonds, and other securities.
-So, instead of buying a single Apple stock, you can buy a tech-focused mutual fund with a portfolio of many different tech company shares, not just one.
+A mutual fund is a portfolio of numerous stocks, bonds, and other securities.
+So, instead of buying a single Apple stock, you can buy a tech-focused mutual fund with a portfolio of several tech company shares, not just one.
 Index funds can help to spread out the risk and make a more conservative investment.

-Are mutual munds and index funds the same?
+Are mutual funds and index funds the same?

 Most actively managed funds have higher costs than index funds, but that’s not always the case.
 Some of the most well-known indexes are: